QuiltMC/rfcs/loader/0002-quilt.mod.json.md

 |--------|----------|
 | String | True     |

 A unique identifier for the organization behind or developers of the mod.
-The group string must match the `^[a-zA-Z0-9-_.]+$` regular expression, and must not begin with the reserved namespace `loader.plugin` It is recommended, but not required, to follow Maven's [guide to naming conventions](https://maven.apache.org/guides/mini/guide-naming-conventions.html).
+The group string must match the `^[a-zA-Z0-9-_.]+$` regular expression, and must not begin with the reserved namespace `loader.plugin.` It is recommended, but not required, to follow Maven's [guide to naming conventions](https://maven.apache.org/guides/mini/guide-naming-conventions.html).

 ### The `id` field
 | Type   | Required |